Healthy eating is very important to me – and I love finding new foods to introduce into my diet whenever I can.

 Although red meat is definitely a food to be eaten in moderation (if you eat meat at all), I definitely find it helps to boost my iron and energy levels whenever I need it.

-5. Yogurt drinks
+5. Yoghurt drinks

 I want to improve my probiotic consumption and build up my gut health.

-However, I never fancy eating a full yogurt and I can never finish a full pot of yogurt before it goes off.
+Greek yoghurt is a great way to boost your gut.
+This can help your stomach, immunity and even your skin.
+However, I never fancy eating a full yoghurt and I can never finish a full pot of yoghurt before it goes off.

-Yogurt drinks such as Actimel are a great alternative!
+Yoghurt drinks such as Actimel are a great alternative!

 6. Eggs